shesha-io/docs.shesha/docs/manage-apps-and-users/audit-logging.md

     - **User** – full name of user who made changes or triggered an event
     - **Date** – date of event

-## EventHistory Configuration for anynomous users (e.g. background Job)
+## EventHistory Configuration for anonymous users (e.g. background Job)

 Add the following code snippet in the sheshaWebHostModule.cs file in the `Shesha.Web.Host` module in the Startup folder.